-According to the BOF & Mckinsey State of Fashion survey the industry is not likely to return to 2019 levels until late 2023.
-The silver lining is the crisis and ensuing lockdown continue to accelerate the consumer shift from physical to digital channels.
+According to the BOF & Mckinsey State of Fashion survey, the fashion industry is not likely to return to 2019 levels until late 2023.
+The silver lining is the coronavirus crisis and ensuing lockdown continue to accelerate the consumer shift from physical to digital channels.

-The “Digital Sprint” driven by consumer sentiment and behaviour, resulted in companies’ profits booming.
-For example, in 2020, luxury e-commerce Farfetch become profitable for the first time in 2020 since launching 12 years ago, with revenue increasing 64% to $1.7 billion, thanks to its digital-first approach, focus on sustainability with future sights set on China and new categories like beauty.
+The “Digital Sprint”, driven by consumer sentiment and behaviour, resulted in companies’ profits booming.
+For example, in 2020, luxury e-commerce Farfetch became profitable for the first time since launching 12 years ago.
+Their revenue increased a whopping 64% to $1.7 billion.
+This is because of its digital-first approach, focus on sustainability, sights set on China, and new categories like beauty.

-Major brands such as Adidas and Nike have announced ambitious plans to shift from a largely wholesale-driven towards a direct-to-consumer model which is expected to make up 50% of net sales by 2025, as e-commerce doubles.
-An increasing share of sales is realized by shipping individual parcels to consumers instead of large bulks of products to wholesale partners.
-Individual product returns need to be handled, omnichannel offerings are becoming more important.
-All of this increases the complexity in supply chain.
+Major brands such as Adidas and Nike have announced ambitious plans to shift from a largely wholesale-driven towards a direct-to-consumer model.
+We expect this to make up 50% of net sales by 2025, as e-commerce doubles.
+An increasing share of sales is actualised by shipping individual parcels to consumers.
+This is instead of sending large bulks of products to wholesale partners.
+Individual product returns must be handled and omnichannel offerings are becoming more important.
+All of this increases the complexity in the fashion industry’s supply chain.

-Sustainability takes on a heightened concern with brands making science-based commitments to reducing their environment footprint.
+Sustainability takes on a heightened concern, with brands making science-based commitments to reducing their environment footprint.
 Consumers are now seeking justice.
 They demand transparency.
 They are demonstrating an increased focus on how retailers and brands treat employees, suppliers and workers all along their supply chain.
 Procurement practices are also beginning to reflect this shift.
-While reputations risk being called out, this also presents a huge opportunity for companies to make significant positive steps, those that do will be rewarded by consumers to become responsible brands of choice.
+While reputations risk being called out, this also presents a huge opportunity for companies to make significant positive steps.
+Consumers will reward those companies as they become responsible brands of choice.

 Due to the unprecedented pressure in 2020, the consensus is that there will be huge focus on restructuring supply chains to become much more resilient, agile and robust.
-A key theme will be deeper partnerships with suppliers.
+A key theme is deeper partnerships with suppliers.
 Companies need to strengthen suppliers’ contracts and develop vertical integrations between mills and factories.
-They’ll also need to increase near shoring, onshoring, and demonstrate a continued drive to digitalizing of product development, automating manufacturing and incorporating A.I into forecasting are further trends we can expect.
+They’ll also need to increase near shoring, onshoring, and demonstrate a continued drive to digitalise product development.
+Automating manufacturing and incorporating A.I into forecasting are further trends we can expect.

 The Pandemic Winners!

-Riding the boom in digital commerce and cloud computing Amazon has posted its best quarter ever in 2021 of $125.6 billion in revenue, up 44% from the year-ago quarter.
+Riding the boom in digital commerce and cloud computing, Amazon posted its best quarter ever in 2021 of $125.6 billion in revenue, up 44% from the year-ago quarter.
 Amazon’s clothing and shoe business is now the US newly minted No. 1 seller of apparel and footwear.

-Wayfair, the home furnishing digital commerce leader also had a stellar 2020 with a 50% increase in its NET revenue to $14.1 billion due to the impact of lockdowns and the mass adoption of remote working.
-Home Depot also continued to be a beneficiary of the pandemic with its revenue up 20% in 2020 to $132.1 billion.
-This is a direct result of consumers diverting expenditure away from travel and entertainment towards spending on home improvement.
+Wayfair, the home furnishing digital commerce leader, also had a stellar 2020 with a 50% increase in its NET revenue to $14.1 billion.
+This is largely due to the impact of lockdowns and the mass adoption of remote working.
+Home Depot also continued to benefit from the pandemic, with its revenue up 20% in 2020 to $132.1 billion.
+This is a direct result of consumers diverting expenditure away from travel and entertainment towards home improvement.

-Notable in 2020 was the phenomenal rise of Pinduoduo [PDD], a company founded only in 2015, with a market value of more than US$200 billion.
-It has now overtaken Alibaba by annual shopper count.
-In 2020 it was China’s fastest growing internet stock rising by more than 300% on the Nasdaq and is predicted to turn profit this year.
+Notable in 2020 was the phenomenal rise of Pinduoduo [PDD], with a market value of more than USD $200 billion.
+Only founded in 2015, it has now overtaken Alibaba by annual shopper count.
+In 2020, it was China’s fastest growing internet stock, rising by more than 300% on the Nasdaq.
+It is predicted to turn profit this year.

-Shopify became the 2nd biggest e-commerce group after Amazon in the US in 2020.
-It is ushering in a new era where small merchants and entrepreneurs can compete with major brands.
-While retaining their brand identity they can reach a mass audience directly without listing on Amazon and still retain brand identity.
-They also enjoy rates similar to what the biggest companies are getting in terms digital payments, shipping and fulfilment.
+Shopify became the 2nd biggest e-commerce group in the US – after Amazon – in 2020.
+It is ushering in a new era, where small merchants and entrepreneurs can compete with major brands.
+They can reach a mass audience directly without listing on Amazon and still retain brand identity.
+They also enjoy rates similar to what the biggest companies are getting in digital payments, shipping and fulfilment.
 Digital native brands Allbirds and Gym Shark were born on the Shopify platform.
-Gym Shark, founded only in 2013, is now bigger than the value of Reebok thanks more to creativity rather than resources.
-Shopify is enabling this upheaval of a market dominated by small group of large players.
+Gym Shark, founded only in 2013, is now bigger than the value of Reebok, due more to creativity rather than resources.
+Shopify is enabling this upheaval of the fashion industry dominated by small group of large players.